gregofgreg5/magick-ink2020/magic-item-archive.md

 ### the edge, Sinister Knife

-A small, unassuming knife with a sinister black blade, with a **diamond** jeweled pommel.
+A small, unassuming knife with a sinister black blade and a **diamond** jeweled pommel.

 >**When you attack a creature with this knife and roll a 20 on the attack roll, that target takes an extra 6 slashing damage.
 Then roll another d20.
 If you roll a 20, you lop off a part of the target body, appropriate to the size of the weapon**.
 While unlikely to sever a limb from a medinum+ target, the knife can sever hands, feet, fingers, etc. and/or cleave large open wounds.
 The effect of such a loss to be determined by the DM (e.g., target loses 1d2 each round, etc.)

 ### the hand, Sinister Knife

-A small, unassuming knife with a sinister black blade, with a **pearl** jeweled pommel.
+A small, unassuming knife with a sinister black blade and a **pearl** jeweled pommel.

 > You gain a **+2 bonus to attack and damage rolls made with this magic weapon**, when used as a melee weapon, this weapon will do no damage if thrown.

 ### viper, Sinister Knife

-A small, unassuming knife with a sinister black blade, with an **emerald** jewelled pommel
+A small, unassuming knife with a sinister black blade and an **emerald** jewelled pommel

 > You gain a **+1 bonus to attack and damage rolls made with this magic weapon.**<br> You can use an action to cause thick, black poison to coat the blade.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
 That creature must succeed on a DC 15 Constitution saving throw or take 2d4 poison damage and become poisoned for 1 minute.
 The knife can be used this way once per every three levels of a proficient weilder, and the venom cannot be reactivated again until the next dawn.